opencats/opencats.github.io/_posts/2014-06-06-june-newsletter.md

 through execution and find issues that might only arise under certain conditions.

-Neovim now has a [Coverity check][coverity-neovim] that runs multiple times a week in addition to the continuous integration that is used with [TravisCI][travis].
+opencats now has a [Coverity check][coverity-neovim] that runs multiple times a week in addition to the continuous integration that is used with [TravisCI][travis].